 IKPVA gives to our volunteer in Tanzania participants the chance to discover a country that remains quite unknown but that is undoubtedly full of opportunities.
 You will participate to the global effort made for child development in Africa, by contributing to projects such as orphanage, teaching, women development, or sports development.

 Sports Volunteer in Tanzania: Football Coaching Project

 Volunteer in Tanzania in our football project.
 The sports project offers sport activities (mainly football) to 400 children (boys and girls) from several football schools.
 The idea is to keep them away from the danger through sports and to develop the female football.
 Since the coaches emphasize the importance of the respect for rules, teamwork and perseverance every day, the boys and girls develop their skills physically, intellectually and socially.
 And no need to worry if your knowledge about football is limited since you can teach other sports in primary and secondary schools (netball, volleyball).

-If the volunteers choose to help on other sports activities as well, organize their own workshop or want and also teach English, this will be very welcome!
+As a sports volunteer in Tanzania you can also choose to help with other sports activities as well.
+If you organize a workshop for your students or teach them English as well, this will be very welcome!
 You might get tired but it will be well worth it!

 In 2002 the Servants of the Poor, Daughters of Charity opened the dispensary.
 Primarily their mission was to attend to basic healthcare needs and education of their local communities.
 Within this culture, cattle is their way of life and the main source of income, when necessary.
 Education and healthcare was perceived as less valuable, as people resorted to traditional healing methods.